77 Years, and a Few More Hours

 How long could this take?
 It might be a couple more hours.
 Or another day.
 A week of Tuesdays has already passed.
 The sun comes up, the sun goes down, and it still seems like Tuesday.
 News reporting is supposed to be about the news, but it was clear 48 hours ago how this was going to end—through every vote dump, through every fever-dream conspiracy theory pinballing across Twitter, through every Trump-campaign press conference held by people no one would mistake for an effective legal team.
 And yet we wait.

 Masked supporters have been milling around in the area set aside for them since the afternoon, carrying the Biden-Harris signs they will perhaps get to wave.
+One woman held a hand-drawn WE DROVE FROM SCRANTON placard; a man brandished a life-size Biden cutout.
 Occasionally a Biden aide walks through the lobby.
 Reporters have all but given up trying to get information out of them, not because they’re reticent or recalcitrant, but because they don’t know when this will end either.
 One staffer told me about spending today making a trip to the grocery store, and then taking “a number of walks.”
 Another said the day involved a long run, followed by two boxes of chicken tenders.
 Then they went back to sitting, scrolling on their phone.

 It’s not as if the Biden camp is unhappy.
 I ran into one of its stalwarts, Chris Coons, the just-reelected senator from Delaware, in the hotel driveway.
 “What I am enjoying is that the most famously anti-science, anti-factual president of my lifetime is now being slowly taught mathematics, and the inescapable consequences of mathematics,” he said, not attempting to contain his glee.